 You could also use linguisa, which is a spicy Portuguese sausage.
-Either is fine and they both add a lot of flavor!
+Either is fine and they both add a lot of flavor.

-If you're using my method, make sure to wash the shells and the clams to get rid of any sand or dirt.
+If you're using this method, then also make sure to wash the shells and the clams to get rid of any sand or dirt.
 I like to grill mine, but these can also be cooked in the oven.

-There is no right or wrong way to make these either - use as much of each ingredient as you want - there's no messing up this simple dish! 😄
+There is no right or wrong way to make stuffed quahogs - use as much of each ingredient as you want - there's no messing up this simple dish! 😄

-This recipe is for 10 - 12 clams and takes about one hour to prepare and cook everything, although time will vary for each person, and don't forget to add in time for the shucking and cleaning if you intend to try that!
+All in all it takes about one hour to prepare and cook everything, although the time will vary for each person.
+Don't forget to add in time for the shucking and cleaning.